becarpenter/getapr/ProofOfConcept.md

 ### Polling Thread

 The role of `_poll` is to repeatedly poll (SA, DA) pairs to verify whether they work, i.e. whether it is in fact possible to successfully open a connection from SA to DA.
-Its main code is repeated every ten seconds.
+Its main loop is repeated every ten seconds, plus waiting time when testing network connections.

 The `_poll` thread loops across all possible (SA, DA) pairs from `_sa_list` and `_da_list`, discards those that are intrinsically impossible, and actively tests each pair that is theoretically possible.
 Currently the test is an attempted TCP connection on port 80.
 (Clearly, that could be improved.)
 The duration of a successful `connect()` call is recorded as the latency.